 Then, on March 10, 2020, Defendant Scharf testified before the House Financial Services Committee and finally acknowledged that Wells Fargo “ha[s] not yet done what is necessary to address [its] shortcomings” and that “the [C]ompany’s leadership failed its stakeholders” and “we did not have the appropriate controls in place across the [C]ompany.”
 Additionally, that day, House Financial Services Committee Chairwoman Maxine Waters requested that the DOJ review 2019 testimony by Defendant Sloan to investigate whether he had lied to Congress in violation of federal laws.
 As a result of these disclosures, Wells Fargo shares declined from $35.08 per share on March 10, 2020 to $32.33 on March 11, 2020 and then down to $27.20 on March 12, 2020 on heavy trading volume.

-As a result of Defendants’ false and misleading statements, and the precipitous decline in the value of Wells Fargo common stock as the truth was revealed, the Institutional Investors and other Class members suffered significant losses and damages.
+As a result of Defendants’ false and misleading statements, and the precipitous decline in the value of Wells Fargo common stock as the truth was revealed, the putative class members suffered significant losses and damages.

 The original case was named: Adam Perry v.
 Wells Fargo & Company, et al., Case No. 1:20-cv-04494, United States District Court, Southern District of New York.

 The case is named: In re Wells Fargo & Company Securities Litigation, Case No. 1:20-cv-04494-GHW, United States District Court, Southern District of New York.